mstksg/inCode/copy/entries/machines-1.md

 "Function Things"
 -----------------

-Which leads us to our next point.
+Which brings us back to our main point of emphasis.

 *Autos are function-like things*.